On the Unreasonable Effectiveness of Feature propagation in Learning on Graphs with Missing Node Features: Experiments and Discussion

 \paragraph{Datasets.} We evaluate on the task of node classification on several benchmark datasets: Cora, Citeseer and PubMed~\citep{sen:aimag08}, Amazon-Computers, Amazon-Photo~\citep{Shchur2018PitfallsOG} and OGBN-Arxiv~\citep{hu2020ogb}.
 To test the scalability of our method, we also test it on OGBN-Products (2,449,029 nodes, 123,718,280 edges).
 We report dataset statistics in table \ref{tab:dataset_statistics} (Appendix).

-\paragraph{Baselines.} We compare to Label Propagation~\citep{zhu2002learning}, a strong feature-agnostic baseline which only makes use of the graph structure by propagating labels on the graph.
+\paragraph{Baselines.} We compare to two strong feature-agnostic baselines: Label Propagation~\citep{zhu2002learning}, which only makes use of the graph structure by propagating labels on the graph, and Graph Positional Encodings~\citep{dwivedi2020benchmarkgnns}, which consist in computing the top $k$ eigenvectors of the Laplacian matrix and treating them as node features in input to a GNN.
 We additionally compare to feature-imputation methods that are graph-agnostic, such as setting the missing features to $0$ (Zero), a random value from a standard Gaussian (Random), or the global mean of that feature over the graph (Global Mean)~\footnote{If a feature is not observed for any of the node's neighbors, we set it to zero.}.
 We also compare to a simple graph-based imputation baseline, which sets a missing feature to the mean (of that same feature) over the neighbors of a node (Neighbor Mean).
 We additionally experiment with MGCNN~\citep{10.5555/3294996.3295127}, a geometric graph completion method which learns how to reconstruct the missing features by making use of the observed features and the graph structure.
-For all the above imputation and matrix completion baselines, as well as for our Feature Propagation, we experiment with both GCN~\citep{Kipf:2016tc} and GraphSage with mean aggregator~\citep{10.5555/3294771.3294869} as downstream GNNs.
+For all the above baselines, as well as for our Feature Propagation, we experiment with both GCN~\citep{Kipf:2016tc} and GraphSage with mean aggregator~\citep{10.5555/3294771.3294869} as downstream GNNs.
 We also compare to recently state-of-the-art methods for learning in the missing features setting (GCNMF~\citep{taguchi2021gcnmf} and PaGNN~\citep{jiang2021incomplete}).
 For GCNMF we use the publicly available code.\footnote{https://github.com/marblet/GCNmf} We could not find publicly available code for PaGNN so use our own implementation for this comparison.
 We do not compare to other commonly used imputation based methods such as VAE~\citep{kingma2013autoencoding} or GAIN~\citep{pmlr-v80-yoon18a}, nor to the Transformer-based method SAT~\citep{sat}, as they have previously been shown to consistently underperform GCNMF and PaGNN~\citep{taguchi2021gcnmf, jiang2021incomplete}.